-The virtual meeting, Activating Human Potential for Biodiversity, created a space for communication and exchange on the theme of the environment with more than 170 participants from the scientific, artistic and educational communities, as well as with citizens, activists and Aboriginals from Quebec, Canada and elsewhere in the world, in order to exchange on the orientations of our collective attention, opportunities to be seized in the current context and to define the types of projects to be pursued, developed and initiated.
+The virtual meeting, Unlocking Human Potential for Biodiversity, created a space for communication and exchange on the theme of the environment with more than 170 participants from the scientific, artistic and educational communities, as well as with citizens, activists and Indigenous people from Québec, elsewhere in Canada and abroad.
+Here are some excerpts from this very productive and extremely creative event.

-- Anne-Sophie Gousse-Lessard, Ph.
-D., researcher in social and environmental psychology and committed citizen
+- Anne-Sophie Gousse-Lessard, PhD, researcher in social and environmental psychology and engaged citizen

-- Activer le potentiel humain en faveur de la biodiversité - Round Table - 5 juin 2020
+- Activer le potentiel humain en faveur de la biodiversité - Table ronde - 5 juin 2020

 - PANEL - (Re)mise en liberté du potentiel humain | Panel Discussion: Regenerating Human Potential